cmu-sei/crucible/docs/blueprint/index.md

 2. **Blueprint**: Web application created to make the development of a MSEL and events easier.
 3. **CITE:** Web application that allows multiple participants from different organizations to evaluate, score, and comment on cyber incidents.
 4. **CITE Action:** Series of steps to guide users on an appropriate course of action during an exercise.
-5. **CITE Observer Role:** When CITE integration is enabled, this role will allow a user to observe other team's progress on the CITE application during an exercise.
 6. **CITE Role:** Provide a set of responsibilities assigned to a user during an exercise.
 7. **Content Developer Permission:** Can view, edit, create, and approve events on the MSEL.
 8. **Data Fields:** Structured components containing essential information about the event's characterictics, context, and implications.
 9. **Editor Role:** Edit the events that they are assigned to, but not other events.
 They cannot delete them or create new ones.
 10. **Events**: Specific scenario events or messages within the scenario that prompt users to implement designated actions.
 11. **Exercises**: Structured and simulated activity designed to assess, train, or evaluate the capabilities, preparedness, and responses of individuals, teams, or organizations in dealing with various situations, especially emergencies or crisis scenarios.
-12. **Facilitator Permission**: Manages the exercise, can advance moves, execute events, and check events as completed.
+12. **Evaluator Permission**: Manages the exercise, can advance moves, execute events, and check events as completed.
 13. **Gallery:** Web application where participants receive incident information.
 14. **Gallery Card:** Groups articles into their respective categories, the categories can be defined in the administration panel.
+15. **Incrementer Role:** When the CITE integration is enabled, this role will a allow a user to advance the current move.
+14. **Inviter Role:** This role will allow a user to invite others to the MSEL event.
-15. **Gallery Observer Role:** When Gallery integration is enabled, this role will allow a user to observe other team's progress on the Gallery application during an exercise.
+15. **Modifier Role:** When the CITE integration is enabled, this role will allow a user to modify the team's score.
 16. **Move Editor:** Can edit moves on the MSEL, as well as increment them during an exercise.
 17. **Moves:** A defined period of time during an exercise, in which a series of events are distributed for users to discuss and assess the current incident severity.
 18. **MSEL:** (Master Scenario Events List) provides a timeline for all expected events, affiliated users and organizations during an exercise.
+15. **Observer Role:** When Gallery or CITE integrations are enabled, this role will allow a user to observe other team's progress on CITE and Gallery applications.
 18. **Organizations:** Entities within an exercise with defined roles, responsibilities, and functions.
 20. **Owner Role:** Owner of the MSEL, can view and edit the MSEL, as well as perform all of the functionalities that the MSEL provides (e.g.: Add Teams, Add Integrations, Events, etc).
 21. **Player:** Centralized web interface where participants, teams, and administrators go to engage in a cyber event.
 22. **Player Apps:** List of applications accessible from the same Player view.
 23. **Player View:** These are the settings associated with building a view.
 A view can be edited, cloned, and deleted.
 24. **Steamfitter:** Gives content developers the ability to create scenarios consisting of a series of scheduled tasks, manual tasks, and events which run against virtual machines during an event.
+25. **Submitter Role:** When the CITE integration is enabled, this role will allow a user to submit the team's score.
 25. **System Admin Permission:** Can add users to a team, as well as assign the required permissions.
 26. **System Defined Data Fields:** Added by default in MSEL creation, since data fields under this category are essential for MSEL features to work.
 27. **User Defined Data Fields:** These are added by the user on an as-needed basis.